DARIAH-DE/status/documentation.md

 In case you get `divided by 0` errors, please debug missing YAML file dependencies by using the `yaml-test.sh`script.
 Please note, that on macs you may have to use `gsed` (and install via brew or macports before) instead of `sed`!

+The test will check missing files and missing leading slashes and show ERRORS and WARNINGS.
+The history.yaml file will only WARN in case of breaking dependencies, it is excluded from the internal code checks due minor relevance for the internal dependency status computations.

 ---